What Is Future Simple?

 Will as an Auxiliary Verb

 To form sentences in the future simple tense, the auxiliary verb 'will' is required.
 This auxiliary verb serves as an indicator of future events.
 Whenever you see 'will' as an auxiliary verb, it signifies that the sentence is referring to the future.
 It's important to note that auxiliary verbs, including 'will,' function as helping verbs, with the main verb coming after them in the sentence structure.

 Future Simple with Will: Structure

-When you want to make affirmative sentences in future simple, you need to add ‘will’ to the subject at the beginning of the sentence, followed by the base form of your main verb.
-The main verb after ‘will’ cannot take the third person 's' or 'ing’ and it has to be in its simple form.
+In order to make affirmative sentences in the future simple tense, you need to place 'will' before the subject at the beginning of the sentence, followed by the base form (infinitive without 'to') of the main verb.
+It's important to note that the main verb following 'will' should remain in its simple form and should not take the third person 's' or 'ing'.
 Look at the following example:

-You can also use the contracted form of 'will’.
-To do so, add ‘’ll' to your subject instead of 'will.'
+You can also use the contracted form of 'will.'
+To do so, add '-'ll' to your subject instead of 'will.'
 Remember that, contracted forms are informal and therefore they are used mostly in speaking rather than writing.
+For example:

 Future Simple with Will: Negation

 Now that you know how to make affirmative sentences about the future, making negative sentences is easy.
 All you have to do is adding 'not' to 'will' and your sentence will become negative.
 See the example below:

 You can also use the contracted and informal form of 'will not,' which is 'won't.'